ex-punctis/ex-punctis.github.io/_posts/2019-03-07-Not-so-random.md

 	button:focus { outline: none; }
 </style>

 Let's play a game.
 You press ← and → as randomly as you can, and I will try to guess your next input.
-Use your keyboard or the buttons below.
+Use your keyboard or the buttons below (on touchscreen devices).

 Every time I guess right, I will take $1 from your virtual account.
 Every time I guess wrong, you'll get $1.05.
 If you are as random as you think, you'll be making virtual dough in no time.
 Don't worry, there is no cheating involved.
 I simply keep track of the patterns you produce and use them to predict your next move.